 Now, what can you learn that you can use to improve on for your next event?
-How can you strengthen your relationship with your audience?
+How can you strengthen your relationship with your audience and even get some anticipation growing for what you’re going to do next?

 Here are a few things you might be able to learn from your ticketing system: